How stores can offer better customer service and close another sale

 The May bank holiday rolled around and as per usual the girlfriend wanted to go shopping.
 New job, new salary and increased spending power, plus a family birthday meant that a trip to Westfield Stratford, en route to Bow in East London was in order.

 We parked the car and proceeded to Marks and Spencer where she purchased the requested pack of white sports socks for her step father, a birthday card and the dinner.
-But whilst we were standing queuing at the checkout, I looked at the large number of people waiting to purchase their goods whilst 3 of the 4 checkouts stood empty and unmanned.
+But whilst we were standing queuing at the checkout, I looked at a large number of people waiting to purchase their goods whilst 3 of the 4 checkouts stood empty and unmanned.

 Forever being the critique of superstores and supermarkets and always the most impatient person I know, I wondered why stores of this or in fact any size persist in leaving customers standing around in long queues without helping relieve them of their cash or their debit or credit card payments.
-In fact I started to wonder why there are no pricing guns you can walk around the store with, scanning barcodes, which would allow me to simply total up my goods, insert my debit card and pay and leave, no queuing, no fuss and no frustration!
+In fact, I started to wonder why there are no pricing guns you can walk around the store with, scanning barcodes, which would allow me to simply total up my goods, insert my debit card and pay and leave, no queuing, no fuss and no frustration!

-Now my marketing mind was ticking along, seeing opportunity to improve the customer journey in every corner as we left and approached Zara.
+Now my marketing mind was ticking along, seeing an opportunity to improve the customer journey in every corner as we left and approached Zara.

 Zara is one of my favourite stores, the clothes are priced well, so well that if you ruin something, you can simply discard it and go back for something else without too much fuss or anger at whatever you did to cause the damage, whereas if it was a designer piece… well we all know how that can feel!